Sexual Abuse Lawyer in Aurora

 Holding Individuals and Institutions Accountable

 When someone hurts you, they should face consequences.
+Our firm is committed to hold perpetrators accountable and abusers accountable through civil legal actions.
 But in many sexual abuse cases, it’s not just one person who’s at fault.
-Schools, churches, sports clubs, employers, and even family often knew – or should have known – what was happening.
+Schools, churches, sports clubs, employers, nursing homes, religious institutions, and even family often knew – or should have known – what was happening.

 Our firm files civil claims for sexual misconduct against both individuals and the institutions that failed to intervene.
+We focus on identifying responsible parties, including staff, administrators, and operators in nursing homes, as well as leaders in religious institutions.
+We also support families affected by abuse, ensuring their voices are heard and their needs are addressed.
 Those failures often look like this:

-These cases often involve detailed investigations and sensitive records.
-We will handle them with discretion and tenacity.
+These cases often involve detailed investigations and sensitive records, especially in nursing home abuse and institutional abuse cases.
+We will gather evidence with discretion and tenacity to build the strongest case possible.
 You don’t have to face this process alone.
 We’ll take care of the legal side while you focus on healing.

 What You Can Recover in a Sexual Abuse Lawsuit